 Poona National Park is 6km south-east of Maryborough on the northern side of the Maryborough-Cooloola and Boonooroo Road.
 Access is possible by four-wheel-drive vehicle, boat or walking.
 The park is the traditional country of the Butchulla people who also lived on nearby Fraser Island.

 Burrum Heads is located at the southern entrance of the mouth of the Burrum River.
-With extensive sand flats, beach channels and mangrove-lined waterways it is an ideal location for prawning, crabbing and fishing.
+With extensive sand flats, beach channels and mangrove-lined waterways; it is an ideal location for prawning, crabbing and fishing.
 For those who enjoy being out on the water, canoeing, boating or paddle boarding are popular local activities.

 Toogoom is an outlying suburb of Hervey Bay on the northern beaches.
-With affordable beachfront and lakefront land including beachside and established houses, it is a popular commuter suburb for nearby Hervey bay and Maryborough.
+With affordable beachfront and lakefront land including beachside and established houses, it is a popular commuter suburb for nearby Hervey Bay and Maryborough.
 The school bus service runs to all the main schools in Hervey Bay.

-South of Hervey Bay in the Great Sandy Strait lie a collection of small fishing villages – Maaroom, Boonooroo, Poona and Tinnabar.
+South of Hervey Bay in the Great Sandy Strait lie a collection of small fishing villages – Maaroom, Boonooroo, Poona and Tinnanbar.
 These small towns look out to Fraser Island and have a mix of holiday and permanent residents and are ideal picnic spots and for fishing.